Jona-NZ/countdown-special-tracker/README.md

 # Countdown Special Tracker

-A python script that emails the user if an item they choose to monitor at Countdown is on special.
+A python script that emails the user if an item they choose to monitor at Countdown goes on special.

 <img src="https://i.imgur.com/tzlDfQZ.png" width="400">